Web designers looking at computer screen inside agency office

 Your website is the vessel that will carry the bulk of your brand messaging, so high logo visibility is a great way to tie your message to your visual identity.

-The process of changing the header logo on your WordPress website will vary slightly depending on the theme you’ve chosen.
+The process of changing the header logo on your WordPress website will vary slightly depending on the configuration of your website.
 The inherent flexibility of WordPress means your process may look different than another site owner with different digital architecture, but the basic steps will still look similar.

 Note: Remember to always create a backup of your site and use a local development tool, like Local, before making widespread changes to your WordPress site.